-2 The administrative heads of a department and a program are, respectively, the department chair and the program director a.
-Associate Professor: Appointment at the rank of Associate Professor presumes the Ph.D. or its equivalent, outstanding performance as a teacher, and mature scholarship recognized by the profession or equivalent professional contributions.
+2 The administrative heads of a department and a program are, respectively, the department chair and the program director.

 2.1.a.ii.
 Associate Professor and Professor: The Appointments and Promotions Committee approves appointment at the rank of Associate Professor and Professor, basing its decisions on the recommendations of a special committee or each disciplinary home of the candidate, as well as other supporting information presented by the Dean of the Faculty.